lonelyelk/what-build/README.md

 Available Commands:
-  find        find a build of a project help        Help about any command
+  find        find a build of a project help        Help about any command run         run a build of a project version     version of what-build tool

 Flags:
   -h, --help   help for what-build
+  -v, --version   output version

 Use "what-build [command] --help" for more information about a command.
 ```